-Hang a painting on the wall
+Hang a picture on the wall

 Photo Sidekix-Media